Whats On Tv Tonight Wednesday 7 January 2026

 What’s On Streaming

-BBC iPlayer: EastEnders (from 6am), The Traitors, Uncloaked, Digging for Britain, Can You Keep a Secret?, Tinker Tailor Soldier Spy
+BBC iPlayer: The Traitors (full series), Can You Keep a Secret?, EastEnders, Digging for Britain, Tinker Tailor Soldier Spy

 Frequently Asked Questions